ubuntupunk/Tmux-Orchestrator/README.md

 ./schedule_with_note.sh 120 "Full system check, rotate tasks if needed"
 ```

-**Important**: The orchestrator needs to know which tmux window it's running in to schedule its own check-ins correctly.
-If scheduling isn't working, verify the orchestrator knows its current window with:
+**Important**: Rovodev needs to know which tmux window it's running in to schedule its own check-ins correctly.
+If scheduling isn't working, verify Rovodev knows its current window with:
 ```bash
 echo "Current window: $(tmux display-message -p "#{session_name}:#{window_index}")"
 ```